This Asian-inspired Chicken, Broccoli, and Bell Pepper Stir Fry is a quick, flavorful weekday supper! Your family will love every bite!

 What is a Cornstarch Slurry?

 Cornstarch is a powder and to make it easier to incorporate into the stir fry, it’s whisked with water creating a “slurry.”
 This makes it much easier to disperse and coat the ingredients.
+This mixture must be brought to a boil to thicken.

-What Can You Add to a Stir Fry to Make it Taste Better?
+What Can You Add to a Stir Fry to Make It Taste Better?

 Make sure to add aromatics like onions, scallions, garlic, and or ginger.
 Include flavorful ingredients in your sauce like toasted sesame oil, soy sauce, oyster sauce, hoisin sauce, and sherry.
 Alcohol is a good flavor enhancer, like salt, so adding sherry is another tip.